how to get to shimbashi shiodome

 • To buy a ticket without reservation, go to the Bus Counter and buy a ticket there.
 Then proceed to the designated bus stop.

 • Outside those hours, get a ticket for Tokyo Station (60-70min) or TCAT (50-60min).
 It's unpredictable beyond that.
-I wouldn't for the west side of Tokyo (Shibuya, Shinjuku, etc.) in the late afternoon.
+I wouldn't take a bus for the west side of Tokyo (Shibuya, Shinjuku, etc.) in the late afternoon.
 Could be well over 2 hours.

 • Skyliner (Keisei Line)

-• Cheaper than JR but transfer required at Nippori (50min) to JR Yamanote-line southbound to Shimbashi (15min), for which you will want a SUICA/PASMO beforehand.
+• Cheaper than JR but a transfer required at Nippori (50min) to JR Yamanote-line southbound to Shimbashi (15min), for which you will want a SUICA/Pasmo beforehand.

-• Or take Skyliner all the way to Keisei-Ueno (which is a bit of walk to/from JR Ueno) and get a cab.
+• Or take Skyliner all the way to Keisei-Ueno (which is a bit of walk to/from JR Ueno) and transfer to Yamanote-line (southbound) to Shinbashi, or get a cab.

-• Pro: You could get off at Aoto and then transfer to Asakusa line for Shimbashi (definitely need a PASMO/SUICA and Tokyo subway knowledge).
+• Pro: Your train might stop at Aoto (only some of them) but if that's the case, you can get off here and then transfer to Asakusa line for Shimbashi (definitely need a PASMO/SUICA and Tokyo subway knowledge).

 • Local trains (JR and Keisei):